Nutan Prasad

-Tadinada Varaprasad popularly known as Nutan Prasad (12 December 1945 – 30 March 2011) was an Indian actor who worked predominantly in Telugu cinema and Telugu theatre.
+Tadinada Varaprasad, popularly known as Nutan Prasad (12 December 1945 – 30 March 2011) was an Indian actor who worked predominantly in Telugu cinema and Telugu theatre.
 He was a native of Kaikaluru, Andhra Pradesh, India.
 He started his film acting career in the early 1970s, and has received four state Nandi Awards.
 He died due to prolonged illness at the age of 65.

 Career

 In a career spanning over three decades, he acted in about a hundred films in myriad roles ranging from a villain to comedian among others.

 Debut and recognition

 Nutan Prasad started his acting career with the play Naa Votu in Guntur.
 His debut movie was Andala Ramudu, starring along with Akkineni Nageshwara Rao in the year 1973.
 He continued his acting career with movies like Needaleni Aadadi, and his first major break as an actor with potential came from the movie Muthyala Muggu; he acted as a villain along with Rao Gopal Rao.

 His acting career reached its peak with the movie Rajadhi Raju in which he acted as Satan.
 The movie became a hit and the song choreographed on him "Kotta Devudandi", is still popular today.
 Nutan Prasad costarred with all the generations of heroes.
 He starred in successful movies like Patnam Vachina Pativratalu, Khaidi, Magamaharaju, Srivariki Premalekha, Kathanayakudu, and Aha Naa Pellanta.

 Prasad was known for his dialogues like "Desham chala klista paristhiti lo undi" and "Nootokka jillalaku andagadni".
 The latter was adapted as a title for the film Nootokka Jillala Andagadu (2021).

-After a major accident on the sets of the movie, Bamma Maata Bangaru Baata, he was confined to wheelchair.
+After a major accident on set of the movie Bamma Maata Bangaru Baata, he was left paralyzed and became a wheelchair user.
 He then quit acting in movies fulltime and appeared in guest roles.
 He also did voiceover and commentary for serials and movies.
 He dubbed for late Gummadi in Aayanaki Iddaru (1995).
 Nutan Prasad became the narrator of the hit crime reality show in ETV-2 Neralu Ghoralu.
 He was appreciated by the Telugu TV audience for his narrative style and voice in Neralu Ghoralu.